-BUE 272, The Business Curriculum, (three hours credit) may be substituted for ED 141 with the permission of the minor advisor.
+BUED 272, The Business Curriculum (three hours credit) may be substituted for ED 141 with the permission of the minor adviser.

-^{}Eight quarter hours or the passing of a proficiency test is required in Colorado for certification to teach shorthand, typewriting or book-keeping in high schools.
+Eight quarter hours or the passing of a proficiency test is required in Colorado for certification to teach shorthand or typewriting in high schools.